priyankajanssen/priyankajanssen.github.io/index.md

 ### IPSOFT

-`10-2017 - Present`
+`2017 -`
 __Engagement Manager - Cognitive Solutions (Amelia Virtual Agent)__

-As an engagement manager, I am responsible for leading and ensuring successful implementations of extremely complex Automation and Artificial Intelligence (machine learning) products from IPSOFT for external customers in the Benelux and the Nordics region.working in a fast paced Agile delivery model.

-Ensuring teams have an understanding of the product to deliver, leading them to implementation and successful delivery.

-In my current role I am responsible for : building a positive relationship and provide excellent experience to the client after they have signed a contract for implementation of our conversational AI agent Amelia.
-Managing the client expectations and working with the sales team to identify additionalopportunities / use cases to implement Amelia to maximize value for the client.
-Defining solution options, provide estimates on effort and risk, and evaluate technical feasibility Analyzing conversational data and reporting on performance metrics of the AI Agent Ensuring the contract is carried out correctly and reporting on the project/product implementation progress Helping solve any problems/ issues encountered during implementation Influencing outcomes across loosely coupled multi disciplinary teams Addressing customer issues with speed and efficiency
+Manage and build positive relationship provide excellent experience to all customers under the Benelux and Nordics region after they signed a contract for implementation of conversational AI agent Amelia.
+- Managing client expectations, and working with the sales team to identify additionaopportunities / use cases to implement Amelia to maximize value for the client.
+- Build and manage loosely coupled multi- disciplinary delivery of AI engineersTechnical leads and engineers to define solution options, provide estimates on efforand risk, and evaluate technical feasibility.
+- Creating technical solution designs, process workflows and running product demos.
+- Running the client configuration and Integration streams on site and liaise with thcentral dedicated IPsoft teams (i.e. Configuration & Implementation and Interface Security teams), with the support of the Business and Technical Architects to addresmore complex issues
+- Helping solve any problems/ issues encountered during implementation with speed anefficiency.

+_Key Accomplishments:_

+- Designed technical solution for knowledge base search within the custome environment via text based chat for Amelia AI conversational agent
+- Featured in the #WomenInAI initiative to support advancement of women in STEM.

 ### Atos
+`2016 - 2017`
+__Automation Program Lead__
+- Ensured effective and efficient management of all aspects of Automation implementation, and improve outcomes for Atos for Robotic Process Automation (RPA) initiative
+- Developing reporting strategies and tools for measuring automation rate and success globally (all accounts)
+- Reporting the customer Automation status and service operations.
+- Monitor implementation of projects and the completion of major milestones to ensure success.

+### Atos
-`12-2015 - 09-2016`
+`2015 - 2016`
 __Global tower head networks, data center & communication services__

-Atos S.E provides network, data center and communication services to Siemens worldwide.
-As a Global Tower head for this team I was responsible and accountable to provide leadership, overall direction, budget responsibilities, supervision, and planning for the Network Infrastructure & Operations department and its related functions, services, and operations worldwide for Customer Siemens at Atos.
-My responsibilties included the following:

 - Responsible and accountable to provide leadership, overall direction, supervision, and planning for the Network Infrastructure & Operations department and its related functions, services, and operations worldwide for Customer Siemens at Atos.
-- To ensure the effective and efficient management of all aspects of service delivery, and improve outcomes for Siemens

-Overall responsibilities include:
+- To ensure the effective and efficient management of all aspects of service delivery, and improve outcomes for Siemens Overall responsibilities include:

-- Managing Tower budget, creating financial plans, investment decisions - Operating and Capital budget responsibility for all network services, as well as prioritization and recommendations of capital investments.
+- Managing Operational budget, creating financial plans, investment decisions - Operating and Capital budget responsibility for all network services, as well as prioritization and recommendations of capital investments.
-- Responsible for overall P&L of the tower circa.
-5M€.
 - Ensure quality of practice meets contractual requirements, legal obligations and organizational policy and procedures
 - Identify and elevate issues impacting on achievement of service delivery objectives and to continually improve services.
-- Provide directions to the Network Services Team of 400 people and 8 direct reports to ensure the managed service partners have the necessary process, tools, and support to be successful.
+- Provide directions to the Global Network Services Team (offshore and onshore) to ensure the managed service partners have the necessary process, tools, and support to be successful.
 - Report to the VP &COO of Siemens account within Atos and ensuring that the long-term strategy is translated into appropriate goals and targets for the team.